wangzelin007/microsoft-notes/2021/code-review/command review guide.md

 - The failure of CI is caused by the api-version of ResourceType.MGMT_CONTAINERREGISTRY upgraded from 2021-06-01-preview to 2021-08-01-preview and needed to re record these tests in live mode

 Azure-cli-extensions:
-- If you want to release the new extension version, please write the description of changes into HISTORY.rst and update setup.py.
+- (By the way) If you want to release the new extension version, please write the description of changes into HISTORY.rst and update setup.py.
 - src/service_name.json when a new extension is added.

 Title:
 [App Config] BREAKING CHANGE: Support app service slots

+Error:
+MutuallyExclusiveArgumentError -相互排他性
+InvalidArgumentValueError
+ArgumentUsageError

+Test Exclude:
+k8s-configuration: have E2E tests that we run in our fork that are not merged into upstream.
+k8s-extension: have E2E tests that we run in our fork that are not merged into upstream.